 I need to process your personal information in order to fulfil my contractual obligations to you as a counsellor/psychotherapist, for example to assess whether I am able to offer you counsellor/psychotherapy in the first place, and then to deliver effective counselling/psychotherapy to you if therapy commences.
 Your personal information helps guide both my assessment process, and my clinical decision-making during counselling/psychotherapy.
-My contractual obligations to you as a counsellor/psychotherapist are the lawful basis for my processing of your personal information.
+This information is also needed for my insurance, which is required for safe practice, so legitimate interest is the lawful basis for my processing of your personal information.

 What are the laws that protect my personal information?

 The DPA and the General Data Protection Regulation (GDPR) require that all organisations that store personal information about people may only do so provided that the information is: processed lawfully, fairly and in a transparent manner; collected for specified, explicit and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and, where necessary, kept up to date; kept in a form that permits identification of information subjects for no longer than is necessary for the purposes for which the personal information are processed; and processed in a manner that ensures appropriate security of the personal information.

 I will collect your personal information in the following ways: via email, via Write Upp forms (an application that meets GDPR security criteria) or over the telephone to arrange an initial consultation, in writing, and in person during our meetings.